 If one ESG risk is higher than 4 (stake rating minus maturity rating higher than 4), we organize a dedicated committee with the management board, the chief of compliance and the partner responsible of the investments to discuss and find mitigation actions.
+The information is shared to the risk committee and the Board at least annually.
 We are engaging with all our companies to decrease the risk for each issue.